 For maximum success in baking this bananas foster upside-down cake, here are a few pro tips for ya:

 1. Use barely-ripe bananas for the cake.
 If they’re too ripe, they might end up mushy once baked.
 Too unripe, and they’ll taste bland.
-Look for bananas that are mostly yellow but without any brown blemishes.
+Just like for my hummingbird cake, use bananas that are mostly yellow but without any brown blemishes.

 2. The walnuts in the cake are optional (though I do love the texture they offer), so feel free to leave them out or swap them for chocolate chips.
 FOR SURE doing that next time I make this cake.